zixu1986/Doubly_Stochastic_Gradients/gpu/README.rst

 After all 82 data batches are created, run ``python calc_mean_mnist8m.py`` to compute a batches.meta file.
 Please modify the paths inside ``calc_mean_mnist8m.py``.

+A script ``start_training_rand_mnist8m.sh`` is provided to start the experiement.
+Please modify the paths accordingly.